dream-well/next-webgl/README.md

- - using `gl`, a [WebGLRenderingContext of the underlying canvas element](https://developer.mozilla.org/en-US/docs/Web/API/WebGLRenderingContext) for raw Gl functionality (buffers, shaders and uniforms).
+ - using `gl`, a [WebGLRenderingContext of the underlying canvas element](https://developer.mozilla.org/en-US/docs/Web/API/WebGLRenderingContext) for raw GL functionality (buffers, shaders and uniforms).

     Example: